 A national study by the Australian Institute of Health and Welfare (2016) revealed that over 40% of Australian children aged 5-10 years had some form of tooth decay.
 In fact, preventable hospitalisations from dental conditions is the most common cause for Victorian admissions under 25 years old.
 With figures like these, it’s vital to encourage good oral health habits and share the knowledge to children from a very early age.

-Cavities are the major cause of tooth decay in kids, therefore preventing these with good oral hygiene practices is the key to decreasing these types of alarming statistics.
+Cavities are the major cause of tooth decay in kids; therefore, practicing good oral hygiene is the key to decreasing these types of alarming statistics.

 So how can you do this without sounding like a nagging adult?

-In order to make sure children become more aware of the importance of taking good care of their teeth and gums, it’s essential to make it fun, and make it simple for them to understand the concepts.
+In order to make sure children become more aware of the importance of taking good care of their teeth and gums, it’s essential to make it fun and simple for them to understand the concepts.
 And what better way than with a story or a rhyme?
 Let’s start!